Third Places: 15 Calm Hangouts for a Better Social Life Outside Home and Work

 Now let’s get into the fun part.

-Ranked: 15 low-cost third places that actually feel like a life
+Ranked: 15 calm third places that actually feel like a life

-These are ranked by bang for your buck: how affordable they are and how likely you’ll keep using them.
+These are ranked by how usable they are: how easy it is to show up and how likely you’ll keep using them.

 1) Your public library (yes, really)